flowdev/spaghetti-cutter/README.md

 increasing cognitive load this way.
 Plus it makes it harder to find the implementation for a route.

-So I recommend to start with the first option and switch to the second if the central router becomes too big to handle.
+So I recommend to start with the first option and switch to the second when the central router becomes too big to handle.